PrashantPulkit/Snippets/README.md

 - Categorized news sections (e.g., Technology, Sports, Business, etc.).
 - Search functionality to find news articles based on keywords.
 - User-friendly GUI built with Tkinter.
+- **Read full articles**: Open the news article in your web browser to read the full details on the news outlet's website.